renspringlea/ryba.ren/books.md

 - [2023-2024](#2023-2024)
 - [2017-2023](#2017-2023)

+*Note: The fact that I've read a book does not necessarily mean that I agree with or endorse its contents.*

 # Leaderboard
 List of greatest novels ever written, according to Ren (no particular order):
 - The Chromatic Fantasy (H.A., 2023)